 Did you ever make a purchase, then tell someone about what a great buy you made?
 How you needed it?
 How it was a terrific deal?
 Aren’t you really justifying the decision with rationalization — not explaining or informing, but defending what you wanted to buy?
 That’s what the conscious mind does.
 We all do it.
 That’s how most buying decisions are made.

 First, there are those who prefer to interact with other people and enjoy socializing.
 They are likely to be in sales, teaching, acting, pro sports, working with people, etc. These are tactile customers.
 They are attracted to fads.
 They like things that are new and revolutionary.
 If you’ve just launched a new digital subscription to your magazine, they want in.
-They want to load it into their tablet and be the first to decide if they love it (or hate it.)
+They want to be the first to decide if they love it (or hate it.)

 In order to sell to them, you need to appeal to them in the ways they feel gratified.
 Reliability and predictability are very high criteria.
 They often ask, “Who else bought from you?”
 What are the reviews of your subscription site?
 They often want mountains of data to reinforce the buying decision.
 These are traditional buyers and a good deal is their rational armament.

-The third type of customer derives his gratification from interacting with himself.
+The third type of customer derives their gratification from interacting with themselves.
 This is a withdrawal customer, typically an entrepreneur.
-When an entrepreneur has to deal with an employee problem, he typically says, “Why don’t they leave me alone and deal with it themselves?”
-He wants control but not involvement.
+When an entrepreneur has to deal with an employee problem, they typically say, “Why don’t they leave me alone and deal with it themselves?”
+They want control but not involvement.

 How to write copy using words that drive the brain

 Certain words will trigger a response in the unconscious mind of the experimental customer.
 Other words will trigger a response in the transitional or the traditional customer.
-You need to know what these words are and use them in your sales promotion copy.
+You need to know how to write copy with the right words, and use them in your sales promotion copy.

 Now you need to create a positioning strategy for your website.
 If the unique selling proposition (USP) appeals to the unconscious mind, the positioning statement is the bridge to the conscious mind.
 That mind needs more precision and needs to know what your subscription provides in more literal terms.
 The positioning statement expands and explains the promise in the USP in more down-to-earth language.
 You need this statement for your landing page and other advertising.